ramirocabral/aws-solutions-architect-associate-notes-SAAC03/utils/Athena.md

 # Athena
 - serverless
 - uses SQL Language
-- interactive query serive to analyse data in s3
+- interactive query serve to analyse data in s3
-- per only per queries run
+- pay only per queries run
 - process logs
 - ad hoc analysis
 - expensive if data is not columnar